Wisdomkara/OneWorship/README.md

-# oneworship
+# OneWorship
- This app will inspire you and link you to people that actually care
+this app will inspire you everyday  serve as a platform for anyone going through any sort of emotional issues